seeu-inspace/easyg/check-lists/README.md

 - [ ] Perform integrity checks
     - [ ] Determine whether any IDs, documentation, or data are required
     - [ ] Verify whether any sections or functionalities are not working
-- [ ] Create a PwnDoc project and prepare files (excel/markdown) for notes and progress tracking
+- [ ] Create a PwnDoc and prepare files (excel/markdown) for notes and progress tracking

 ## Bug Bounty Hunting